 I can distinctly remember my mother saying to me on MULTIPLE occasions “your goal is to get a basketball scholarship” She drilled that into my head time & time again.
 In retrospect, I knew deep in my heart that she wanted that scholarship, not me.
 All I would do at the time is just agree with her, hoping that with time I would convince myself to want it as much as she did.
 Funny enough, even though deep down I knew that basketball wasn’t something I wanted to do, I was still scouted by a number of different division 2 & division 3 schools.
 Even had some real interest from Harvard University.
 I would be lying if I said I didn’t consider playing ball for Harvard.
 I mean let’s be real college is expensive and if I could take some of that burden off my parents, why not.
 Right?!
 However, when I really sat with myself and thought about if another 4 years of giving my life to basketball were something I wanted, I found myself feeling lost, feeling confused & empty.
 Especially when my teammates were getting excited about what teams were scouting them.
 Sometimes I look back on my relationships with my teammates, I wasn’t the best teammate.
 I was often reclusive & never felt like I fit in.
 And as much as I want to blame that on my teammates, I just can’t.
-You’re involved in something that you knew never cared about in the first place, you don’t make a great teammate.
+If you’re involved in something that you knew never cared about in the first place, you don’t make a great teammate.
 That was my reality at that point.

 But in the middle of all that, that’s when it hit me that basketball just wasn’t my passion.
-Now at 26 years old I have come to terms with the fact that basketball was NEVER my passion.
+Now at 27 years old, I have come to terms with the fact that basketball was NEVER my passion.
 I didn’t care enough about the sport to go out of my way to get better.
 I didn’t care enough to bust my ass to get a scholarship.
 Because I knew then, even if I didn’t recognize it, that I was only playing basketball because that’s what a girl my size was SUPPOSE to do.
 At 6 feet 200+ pounds, you play basketball.
 You don’t do anything else.

 Why is this relevant now?
 Why is something from high school so prevalent in my adult?
 It’s simple, my choice to not play in college was me taking some sort of control over my life.
 That is something I’m making a point to do now as an adult.
 We hear it all the time, we’re supposed to get a job when school is over (regardless of whether or not it’s what you went to school even like) your happiness is not a factor because you have to get a job to play bills.
 You take anything cause real life waits for no one.